westhom/semantic_sabotage/README.md

 ## LIWC Dictionary

-The LIWC Dictionary is loaded
+The <a href="http://www.liwc.net/" target="_blank">LIWC Dictionary</a> is loaded by the software.
+All incoming words are looked up against the dictionary, and tagged with their LIWC categories.

-All words are looked up against the <a href="http://www.liwc.net/" target="_blank">LIWC Dictionary</a>.
++ The messages specs for words and stats can be found <a href="https://github.com/sosolimited/semantic_sabotage/wiki/Message-Specs" target="_blank">here</a>.
 + LIWC categories and abreviations can be found <a href="https://github.com/sosolimited/semantic_sabotage/wiki/LIWC-Categories" target="_blank">here</a>.
-+ getCategoryIndex(category) -- returns the index of the category (useful for comparing proximity of word cats ~ relatedness), returns -1 if not found
++ getCategoryIndex(category) Returns the index of the category (useful for comparing proximity or 'relatedness' of word categories.
+Returns -1 if not found
-+ getCategoryFullName(category) -- returns full name of category, returns abbreviated name if not found
++ getCategoryFullName(category) Returns full name of category, returns abbreviated name if not found